Employees | General Questions for Employees

 If I am notified that I have had contact with someone with a presumptive or confirmed case of COVID-19, what do I do and who do I notify?

 If you believe that you have been exposed to or have COVID-19, contact your health provider.
-You can report exposure to firstname.lastname@example.org.
+Please follow self-monitoring protocols.
+If you test positive, please report to email@example.com.

 If my child’s school or care provider is closed or unavailable due to health concerns, and I am considered essential on-campus personnel, can I work remotely?